Meonako/png-metadata/README.md

     - `Arguments`: `file:1.png file:2.png`
 - Apps will try to get text out as much as possible. (checkout `src/utils.rs:get_avaiable_text`)

+# Issues

+- Twitter images (`pbs.twimg.com`)
+  > I don't have plan to support that because I don't know how to make a request to it
+  but I found the `x-cache` header so it might required additional lib as it may has to do with HTTP caching
+  AND I DON'T WANT THAT

 # TODO

 - `search:` read every `.png` files in the specify directory includes subfolder